top of page

 • Ongoing court cases against political rivals

 You'll get a sense of these issues quickly by reading the news and having background conversations with experts.
 Think of these points as more of a general outline.
 Most breaking news will fall into one of these news 'categories.'
-They also tell you who you have access to talk to in the country where you're based.
+The themes will also tell you who you have access to talk to in the country where you're based.

-I also like to add a reporting focus that's just for fun -- especially in a 'hard news' country.
-This can be quirky food stories, the standout from the local music scene, or even surprising archeological findings.
+I also like to add a reporting focus that's just for fun, especially in a 'hard news' country.
+These can be quirky food stories, standouts from the local music scene, or even surprising archeological findings.

 You've gotta write about the things that make life worth living.